fiftin/vpsbenchmarker/readme.md

     `threads` &mdash; Number of threads.
 * `SysbenchIOBenchmark` &mdash; I/O benchmark with using tool [sysbench](https://github.com/akopytov/sysbench). <br>
     Options: <br>
-    `size` &mdash; Space in gigabytes should be use for benchmarking.
+    `size` &mdash; Space in gigabytes should be used for benchmarking.
 * `SysbenchMysqlBenchmark` &mdash; MySQL benchmark with using tool [sysbench](https://github.com/akopytov/sysbench). <br>